This is the default Error Handler in Camel.

 continued in the Exception Clause documentation.

-In this route below, any exception thrown in, eg the
+In this route below, any exception thrown in, such as the

-validateOrder bean, will be propagated back to the caller via the jetty endpoint.
-It will return an HTTP error message back to the client.
+validateOrder bean, will be propagated back to the caller via the jetty endpoint, which then returns an HTTP error message back to the client.

 from("jetty:http://localhost/myservice/order") .to("bean:validateOrder") .to("jms:queue:order");